 What do you do when you fear a friend or family member may be suicidal?
 How do you assess the seriousness of your suspicion or their ‘suicidal comments’?
-The following assessment tool is from the upcoming mini-book HELP!
+The following assessment tool is from the mini-book HELP!
 My Friend Is Suicidal by pastor and police chaplain Bruce Ray.

 Listen to Your Suicidal Friend!